m0baxter/gobots/README.md

 #### NoPE

 As most LLMs are implemented as decoder only transformers explicit positional encoding can be completely forgone.
 The causal mask in the attention mechanism appears to be all one needs to include positional information.
-NoPE, which stands for no positional encoding is precicesly this.
+NoPE, which stands for no positional encoding is precisely this.

 pros:
 - easy to implement